enso-org/enso/docs/distribution/launcher.md

 The launcher is released alongside Enso, so each new release of Enso also contains native artifacts for the launcher for each platform.
 They are downloaded in the same way as Enso distribution.
-The launcher does not have to be updated as often as Enso itself - its update is either triggered by the user or a project / Enso version requiring a more recent version.
+The launcher does not have to be updated as often as Enso itself - it only has to be updated when a project or a new Enso version requires a more recent launcher or the user explicitly wants to.

 #### Fallback Method
-To ensure that the launcher can be safely updated even if the distribution scheme changes, there should be support for a fallback upgrade scheme that is triggered if the default upgrade process fails.
+To ensure that the launcher can be safely updated even if the distribution scheme changes, there should be support for a fallback upgrade scheme that is used if the default upgrade process fails.

 This fallback scheme is only intended for situations where the current default scheme is deprecated indefinitely.
 So for simplicity, it does not allow to